voidstarsec/git-wiki-skeleton/_posts/2022-8-19-replicant-part-1.md

 ---
-layout: post
-title: "Replicant: Reproducing a Fault Injection Attack on the Trezor One"
-description: Introduction to Fault Injection Attacks
-summary:
-tags: fault-injection chipwhisperer security tutorial
+published: true
 ---

+# Replicant: Reproducint a Fault Injection Attach on the Trezor One

 # Overview